 DRAFT: This module has unpublished changes.

 This is Tomo Imamichi, Associate Professor of Psychology.
-I am full-time at LaGuardia since the Fall of 2012, and Affiliate Faculty at the Graduate Center at the PhD Envrionmental Psychology sub-program.
+I am full-time at LaGuardia since the Fall of 2012, and Affiliate Faculty and current co-chair at the PhD Envrionmental Psychology sub-program at the Graduate Center.
 Previously I have been adjuncting at various CUNY campuses teaching courses such as General Psychology, Developmental Psychology, Personality, Social Psychology, Cultural Psychology, and Personal Adjustment.

 I received my PhD from the City University of New York- Graduate Center in Environmental Psychology.
 Environmental Psychology studies the relationship between organisms and their environments.
 My dissertation was on the transformations of person-environment relationships by studying marathon runners- the changes they undergo during training (as they are cultivating their bodies) and racing (as they are spending their bodies).
 A brief summary and a recent project can be found in a video: Twenty Minutes on a Treadmill: https://youtu.be/c5tupF0pTF4